nhenheca/stalker_anomaly_nhenhecas_birdshot/README.md

-# Nhenhecas Stalker G.A.M.M.A Birdshot
+# Nhenhecas Birdshot for Stalker G.A.M.M.A
 Adds **Birdshot Shells** and **Birdshot Slugs** AKA 'Poor Man Slugs/Cut-shells' to STALKER G.A.M.M.A.
 ## Description
 Do you love shotguns?
 Do you want to experience them all?
 Then fear not.
 This adds the missing link.